Online Counselling for Drinking Problems · Belfast

 Person-centredThe therapy fits you

-Counselling for Drinking Problems for Belfast, without the journey
+Counselling for Drinking Problems for Belfast, at a glance

-From the heart of Belfast, near the City Hall, the Titanic Quarter and the shipyard cranes, out to its edges, from the city centre and the Cathedral Quarter to the Falls, the Shankill, east Belfast and the south of the city, online sessions make it possible to get the right support without rearranging your whole day around a single appointment.
+All of Belfast: from the city centre and the Cathedral Quarter to the Falls, the Shankill, east Belfast and the south of the city

 Life in Belfast